poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        The tabs have a name, and a nick, which is, for a contact, its name in the roster, or for a private conversation, the nickname in the chatroom.
+        The tabs have a name, and a nick, which is, for a contact, its name in the contact list, or for a private conversation, the nickname in the chatroom.
 Set this to ``true`` if you want to have them shown instead of the jid of the contact.

     theme